LGBTQ rights in Armenia: 2017 United States Department of State report

+2024 Amnesty International report

+Amnesty International's 2024 report on Armenia notes that in June 2024, staff in the office of the Human Rights Defender of Armenia reported being subjected to threats, harassment and verbal abuse, particularly for their work with LGBT+ individuals.
+Pink Armenia criticized the report's "minimal acknowledgment" of LGBT+ rights, noting that Armenia's laws still do not explicitly protect against discrimination based on sexual orientation or gender identity.

+2024 Pink Armenia report

+In May 2025, Pink Armenia released its report regarding the human rights situation of LGBT+ people in Armenia in 2024.
+The report highlights the LGBT+ community's declining trust in law enforcement agencies, the widespread nature of hate speech on social media and in the news media, and Armenia's international human rights obligations.

 Public opinion

 A 2016 study by the Heinrich Böll Foundation found that only 9% of respondents knew anyone who was LGBT and 90% agreed with the statement, "Homosexual relationships should be banned by law".

 According to a June 2015-June 2016 survey by the Pew Research Center, 96% of Armenians opposed same-sex marriage, with only 3% supporting it.

 In May 2017, a survey by the Pew Research Center in Eastern European countries showed that 97% of Armenians believed that homosexuality should not be accepted by society.

+According to a 2022 survey by the World Values Survey, 85% of Armenians believed that "homosexuality is never justified".
+The same survey found that 82% of Armenians "would not like to have homosexuals as neighbors".